Bogart Wealth LLC Purchases 7,107 Shares of JPMorgan Chase & Co. (NYSE:JPM)

-Bogart Wealth LLC increased its position in shares of JPMorgan Chase & Co.
-(NYSE:JPM – Get Rating) by 24.1% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 36,539 shares of the financial services provider’s stock after acquiring an additional 7,107 shares during the quarter.
-Bogart Wealth LLC’s holdings in JPMorgan Chase & Co. were worth $3,818,000 as of its most recent SEC filing.
+Bogart Wealth LLC boosted its position in JPMorgan Chase & Co.
+(NYSE:JPM – Get Rating) by 24.1% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 36,539 shares of the financial services provider’s stock after acquiring an additional 7,107 shares during the quarter.
+Bogart Wealth LLC’s holdings in JPMorgan Chase & Co. were worth $3,818,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other large investors have also recently modified their holdings of the company.
-Homestead Advisers Corp increased its stake in JPMorgan Chase & Co. by 1.0% during the 2nd quarter.
-Homestead Advisers Corp now owns 1,165,236 shares of the financial services provider’s stock valued at $131,217,000 after purchasing an additional 11,000 shares in the last quarter.
-Total Clarity Wealth Management Inc. increased its stake in JPMorgan Chase & Co. by 3.7% during the 2nd quarter.
-Total Clarity Wealth Management Inc. now owns 11,430 shares of the financial services provider’s stock valued at $1,287,000 after purchasing an additional 407 shares in the last quarter.
-Aptus Capital Advisors LLC increased its stake in JPMorgan Chase & Co. by 11.3% during the 3rd quarter.
-Aptus Capital Advisors LLC now owns 153,622 shares of the financial services provider’s stock valued at $16,054,000 after purchasing an additional 15,607 shares in the last quarter.
-Leisure Capital Management increased its stake in JPMorgan Chase & Co. by 2.7% during the 3rd quarter.
-Leisure Capital Management now owns 22,736 shares of the financial services provider’s stock valued at $2,376,000 after purchasing an additional 600 shares in the last quarter.
-Finally, Handelsbanken Fonder AB increased its stake in JPMorgan Chase & Co. by 2.0% during the 2nd quarter.
-Handelsbanken Fonder AB now owns 621,950 shares of the financial services provider’s stock valued at $70,038,000 after purchasing an additional 12,411 shares in the last quarter.
+A number of other institutional investors have also added to or reduced their stakes in the company.
+Homestead Advisers Corp boosted its position in JPMorgan Chase & Co. by 1.0% during the second quarter.
+Homestead Advisers Corp now owns 1,165,236 shares of the financial services provider’s stock valued at $131,217,000 after buying an additional 11,000 shares during the period.
+Total Clarity Wealth Management Inc. boosted its position in JPMorgan Chase & Co. by 3.7% during the second quarter.
+Total Clarity Wealth Management Inc. now owns 11,430 shares of the financial services provider’s stock valued at $1,287,000 after buying an additional 407 shares during the period.
+Aptus Capital Advisors LLC boosted its position in JPMorgan Chase & Co. by 11.3% during the third quarter.
+Aptus Capital Advisors LLC now owns 153,622 shares of the financial services provider’s stock valued at $16,054,000 after buying an additional 15,607 shares during the period.
+Leisure Capital Management boosted its position in JPMorgan Chase & Co. by 2.7% during the third quarter.
+Leisure Capital Management now owns 22,736 shares of the financial services provider’s stock valued at $2,376,000 after buying an additional 600 shares during the period.
+Finally, Handelsbanken Fonder AB boosted its position in JPMorgan Chase & Co. by 2.0% during the second quarter.
+Handelsbanken Fonder AB now owns 621,950 shares of the financial services provider’s stock valued at $70,038,000 after buying an additional 12,411 shares during the period.
 Institutional investors own 67.89% of the company’s stock.

 JPMorgan Chase & Co.
 Price Performance

 JPMorgan Chase & Co.
-(NYSE:JPM – Get Rating) last issued its earnings results on Friday, January 13th.
-The financial services provider reported $3.57 EPS for the quarter, beating analysts’ consensus estimates of $3.11 by $0.46.
-The business had revenue of $34.55 billion during the quarter, compared to analysts’ expectations of $34.23 billion.
+(NYSE:JPM – Get Rating) last announced its quarterly earnings results on Friday, January 13th.
+The financial services provider reported $3.57 earnings per share for the quarter, beating the consensus estimate of $3.11 by $0.46.
 JPMorgan Chase & Co. had a net margin of 24.34% and a return on equity of 14.68%.
-The company’s quarterly revenue was up 18.1% compared to the same quarter last year.
-During the same period in the prior year, the business earned $3.33 earnings per share.
-On average, equities analysts predict that JPMorgan Chase & Co. will post 12.88 earnings per share for the current fiscal year.
+The company had revenue of $34.55 billion during the quarter, compared to the consensus estimate of $34.23 billion.
+During the same quarter last year, the firm earned $3.33 earnings per share.
+The firm’s quarterly revenue was up 18.1% compared to the same quarter last year.
+As a group, equities research analysts anticipate that JPMorgan Chase & Co. will post 12.88 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, January 31st.
-Investors of record on Friday, January 6th will be given a dividend of $1.00 per share.
-This represents a $4.00 annualized dividend and a yield of 2.88%.
-The ex-dividend date is Thursday, January 5th.
-JPMorgan Chase & Co.’s payout ratio is currently 33.11%.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, January 31st.
+Shareholders of record on Friday, January 6th will be given a $1.00 dividend.
+This represents a $4.00 dividend on an annualized basis and a yield of 2.88%.
+The ex-dividend date of this dividend is Thursday, January 5th.
+JPMorgan Chase & Co.’s dividend payout ratio (DPR) is presently 33.11%.

 JPMorgan Chase & Co.
 Company Profile